raganwald/braythwayt.com/_posts/2014-03-24-consistency.md

 People love to muddy the debate and say that someone's political or social views make them unfit for work in tech.
 I say this sword has two very unpleasant edges: If I declare that so-and-so should not work in tech because their personal views are not sufficiently inclusive, I grant the world the right to say that *I* cannot work in tech because my views are insufficiently exclusive!

-> If I can ask Terry's company to fire them for espousing views that alienate 10-25% of people in tech, why can't Terry ask my company to fire me for espousing views that alienate 25-50% of people in tech?
+> If I can ask Terry's company to fire them for espousing views that alienate 10-25% of people in tech, why can't Terry ask my company to fire me for writing this essay espousing views that alienate 25-50% of people in tech?

 I know that what I'm advocating is logically consistent, and I know that many people individually make this argument.
 The trouble is, we as an industry are *statistically inconsistent* with this stuff.
 We're too quick to say that women who speak out should never work in tech again, but men who hold offensive views are exercising their freedom of speech.